 So what can be done to help new fruit cup brands coming into the market?

-Perhaps, the Brit’s passion for making their own Sloe Gin is what needed at this stage.
+Perhaps, the Brit’s passion for making their own Sloe Gin is what is needed at this stage.
 Perhaps there needs to be more individuals, more bars and more shops making their own Fruit Cup and going back to the roots of this sub-category.
 Diversity and grass roots support for new, different, experimental and fun is what is required to break that embedded culture that Fruit Cup means Pimm’s.

-Out of this explosion of ideas will emerge the next generation of brands and even if none make the transition from amateur concoction to serious brand status, this groundswell of geekery will help elevate the wares of the current pretenders to the throne to a much wider audience.
+Out of this explosion of ideas will emerge the next generation of brands, and even if none make the transition from amateur concoction to serious brand status, this groundswell of geekery will help elevate the wares of the current pretenders to the throne to a much wider audience.

 We’ve always enjoyed infusing gins, making our fruit syrups and making our own version of the summer classic.
 We encourage you to do the same.
 After all – Pimm’s No.1 Cup itself began as just one of many “cups” in their own bar, let alone as one of many bars making their own in the UK.

 We’re not advocating avoiding Pimm’s – on the contrary, it’s a fantastic product and long may it continue to flourish.
-However, wouldn’t it be nice to, on occasion, come accross more bars that have made their own version and were genuinely excited about serving it as opposed to being dead eyed and forlorn about making yet another pitcher?
+However, wouldn’t it be nice to, on occasion, come across more bars that have made their own version and were genuinely excited about serving it as opposed to being dead eyed and forlorn about making yet another pitcher.
 It’s already happening with tonic water, syrups and cordials – so why not a Fruit Cup as well?

 We feel it’s high time for a (gin based) Fruit Cup revolution.
 Here’s a starting recipe for you to try your hand at to get started.
 It will be a touch more bitter in comparison to Pimm’s, so if you like a sweeter profile, add sugar once the infusion is done.
 Also, if you have a recipe that you’d care to share or tell everyone about, tweet @GinFoundry with an image and we’ll be sure to continue spreading the love.

 Add all of these ingredients into a jar, which can be sealed and stored in the fridge.
-Let it infuse for a least a day, taste, then let it continue infusing to suit your preference.
+Let it infuse for at least a day, taste, then let it continue infusing to suit your preference.
 Once ready, fine strain and store in a fridge.
 Use as you would Pimm’s and serve with lemonade / ginger ale.

-Half a bottle of Juniper forward Gin
+Half a bottle of juniper forward Gin

 Half a bottle of Sweet Vermouth